Sapulut

-Sapulut is a town along Sapulut River in the Interior Division of Sabah, Malaysia.
-Mount Antulai (1713 metres) is located about 5 kilometres from the town.
+Sapulut is a town and mukim, along Sapulut River in the Nabawan District, of the upper Interior Division of Sabah, Malaysia.
+A nearby mountain, which is named Mount Antulai, is located about 5 km from the town.
 Nearby the town is the Batu Punggul limestone massif and cave, a popular spot for eco-tourists.
-The proposed new highway connecting Sapulut and Kalabakan in the Tawau Division is expected to be completed in mid-2007, and when completed will make road travel between Kota Kinabalu and Tawau easier and faster.
+The town main route is the Tawau–Keningau Highway.